Cristina Vee

-Cristina Danielle Valenzuela (born July 11, 1987), known professionally as Cristina Vee, or Cristina "Vee" Valenzuela, is an American voice actress.
-She provides voices for English dubs of animation, and video games.
+Cristina Danielle Valenzuela (born July 11, 1987), known professionally as Cristina Vee, is an American voice actress and singer.
+She is known for her work in video games and English dubs of anime.

-Early life and education
+Early life

-Vee was born on July 11, 1987.
-She is of Tepehuán, Spanish, Mexican and Lebanese descent.
-She grew up in Norwalk, CA, near Los Angeles and attended public schools there.
-One of her early interests was music, and Cristina participated in the Norwalk All City band while in middle school and high school.
-Due to her passion for acting and animation specifically, her classmates called her "Sailor Moon girl," and Vee would go on to co-found the first anime club at John Glenn High School.
+Vee was born Cristina Danielle Valenzuela in Los Angeles on July 11, 1987.
+She has Lebanese, Indigenous Mexican (Tepehuán), and Spanish ancestry.
+She grew up in Norwalk, California, where she attended public school.
+One of her early interests was music, and she participated in the Norwalk All City band in middle school and high school.
+Her classmates called her "Sailor Moon Girl" due to her passion for acting and animation, and she co-founded John Glenn High School's anime club.

-Cristina studied theatre arts and graduated from California State University at Long Beach in 2007 where she took classes with Professor Hugh O'Gorman, who supported her career goals.
-Vee has disclosed that she struggled with her poor mental health at some point in college: “Even though I loved studying theater and performing in shows, college was a really hard time for me.
-Because of depression and panic attacks, there were a couple of years where it was extremely hard for me to go to classes.”
+Vee studied theatre arts and graduated from California State University at Long Beach in 2007.
+She struggled with her mental health during college and later said, "Even though I loved studying theater and performing in shows, college was a really hard time for me.
+Because of depression and panic attacks, there were a couple of years where it was extremely hard for me to go to classes."